Riley-Py/UWaterloo-Work/MSE 211/Week 10/Readings/Typology of Organisational Cultures - Westrum.md

 	- Department interest will be fought without regard to mission
 - *Awareness* is limited only to the unit within the organization
 - *Empowerment* is not really here; thinking stops at department's boundary

+### Case Studies
+- Generative environments are more effective than alternatives